miqlliot/CSGOguides/README.md

 ### Impacts

-Undoubtly some areas have a greater impact than others on the skill of the player, as such, each area will be labeled clearly whether the author believes it to be: Low impact{: .label .label-green }, Medium impact{: .label .label-yellow } or High impact{: .label .label-red}
+Undoubtly some areas have a greater impact than others on the skill of the player, as such, each area will be labeled clearly whether the author believes it to be:

+Low impact
+{: .label .label-green }

+Medium impact
+{: .label .label-yellow }

+High impact
+{: .label .label-red}

 1. Aim of the site